What is Polycystic Ovary Syndrome (PCOS)?

 AGEs (advanced glycation end products) or glycotoxins are highly reactive molecules thought to accelerate the aging process.
 AGEs crosslink proteins together, causing tissue stiffness, oxidative stress, insulin resistance, cellular damage and inflammation.

 AGEs are produced internally as natural waste products of metabolism, but the other source is from our diet (foods especially when cooked at high temperatures).

-Women with PCOS also tend to have higher levels of AGEs and AGE receptors in the ovaries.
+People with PCOS also tend to have higher levels of AGEs and AGE receptors in the ovaries.
 So, ovaries may be particularly sensitive to their effects, with AGEs contributing to the cause of PCOS.
-High AGE levels were found in lean women with PCOS as well.
+High AGE levels were found in lean people with PCOS as well.

-Diets low in AGEs reduce inflammation and insulin resistance in women with PCOS while high-AGE foods include beef, pork, poultry, cheese, butter, cream cheese, and processed snack foods.
+Diets low in AGEs reduce inflammation and insulin resistance in people with PCOS while high-AGE foods include beef, pork, poultry, cheese, butter, cream cheese, and processed snack foods.